Local Constrained Bayesian Optimization: Ablation Studies

-Our findings can be interpreted through the lens of Stochastic Gradient Descent (SGD) in deep learning.
-Just as SGD is often preferred over full-batch Gradient Descent despite its noisy gradient estimates, our Fixed Mini-batch LCBO prefers frequent, noisy updates over rare, precise ones.
+\paragraph{Discussion: The SGD Analogy} Our findings can be interpreted through the lens of Stochastic Gradient Descent (SGD) in deep learning.
+Just as SGD is often preferred over full-batch gradient descent despite its noisy gradient estimates, our Fixed Mini-batch LCBO prefers frequent, noisy updates over rare, precise ones.

 Beyond sample efficiency, the choice of mini-batches may offer an implicit regularization benefit.
 The stochasticity introduced by small batch sizes can help the optimization trajectory escape shallow local optima or saddle points, a phenomenon well-documented in non-convex optimization.
 While our theoretical proof relies on vanishing variance for exact convergence, empirical evidence suggests that maintaining a certain level of ``exploration noise'' via fixed mini-batches is not only practically necessary but potentially beneficial for global search in complex high-dimensional landscapes.